MadFarmer101/newsroom_3_client_user/README.md

 - [Oliver Ochman](https://github.com/oliverochman/) for helping us understanding how to send credentials with the headers for request to the API.
 - [Thomas Ochman](https://github.com/tochman/) for helping us implement with Stripe.
 - [Faraz Naeem](https://github.com/faraznaeem) for demonstrating a tough client and pushing us forward
+- Big thanks to the others students in our cohort at Craft Academy.
+We have been stealing some of your code shamelessly, you have been great rubber ducks and our team internal competition in highest coverage has really helped us implement better skills in RSpec.